andersori/led-api-spring-boot/README.md

 Rest API for **LED** system.
 ## Run application in different profiles
 ### dev
-> mvn spring-boot:run -DskipTests
+> mvn spring-boot:run -DskipTests\
+> or\
+> mvn package\
+> java -jar -Dspring.profiles.active=dev target/led-api.jar

 ### prod
 By default, the prod profile uses a postgresql database.
-Then you can use [Postgresql + Docker](#postgresql-and-docker).
+Then you can use [Postgresql and Docker](#postgresql-and-docker).
 > mvn spring-boot:run -P=prod

 ## Postgresql and Docker